walterhiggins/WMPJS/book-outline.md

 @@listing fwkshow_v3.js Using setInterval() and clearInterval() to create a Fireworks Show.

 In listing @@listref{fwkshow_v3.js} we no longer rely on recursion to repeatedly launch fireworks.
 Instead we use the *setInterval()* function to repeatedly call *launch()*.
-Inside the *launch()* function we subract 1 from the count and if count is zero then we cancel the show using the *clearTimeout()* function.
+Inside the *launch()* function we subtract 1 from the count and if count is zero then we cancel the show using the *clearTimeout()* function.
 The difference between this version of the *fireworkshow* module and the previous version is that now we can cancel the show earlier than planned because the *fireworkshow()* function returns the scheduled task which we can cancel at any time.
 Save the above file and issue the `/js refresh()` command to reload your plugins.
 Then at the in-game prompt issue the following command to launch an extended firework show:

     /js var show = fireworkshow( self.location, 300 );

-The above statements start a firework show in which there'll be 300 launches each 2 seconds apart.
+The above statements start a firework show in which there will be 300 launches each 2 seconds apart.
 The show will go on for about 10 minutes if left alone but we're going to cancel the show early.
 Issue the following command to cancel the show:

     /js clearTimeout( show );